coolpythoncodes/weather-go-api/README.md

 The following environment variables are used in the application:

-- PORT: Specifies the port on which the application listens for incoming HTTP requests.
 - OPEN_WEATHER_API_KEY: API key for accessing the OpenWeatherMap API.
 Get your API key [here](https://home.openweathermap.org/api_keys)

 Ensure these variables are set before running the application.